k4vosh/mat_dlg/README.md

 # matlab-mat_dlg
-Functions providing input and viewing dialogues for 2-D matrices.
+Functions providing input and viewing dialogues for 2-D matrices in MATLAB.

 This library is provided under the MIT license.